greenelab/manubot-gpt-manuscript/manuscript.md

 We used the [OpenAI API](https://openai.com/api/) for access to these models.
 Since this API incurs a cost with each run that depends on manuscript length, we implemented a workflow in GitHub Actions that can be manually triggered by the user.
 Our implementation allows users to tune the costs to their needs by allowing them to select specific sections to be revised instead of the entire manuscript.
-Additionally, several model parameters can be adjusted to tune costs even further, such as the language model version (including Davinci and Curie, and potentially newly published ones), how much risk the model will take, or the "quality" of the completions.
+Additionally, several model parameters can be adjusted to tune costs even further, such as the language model version (including Davinci and Curie, the current GPT-3.5 Turbo and GPT-4, and potentially newly published ones), how much risk the model will take, or the "quality" of the completions.
-For instance, using Davinci models (the most complex and capable ones), the cost per run is under $0.50 for most manuscripts.
+For instance, using Davinci models, the cost per run is under $0.50 for most manuscripts.

 ### Implementation details

-Our tools are comprised of Python scripts that perform the AI-based revision ([https://github.com/greenelab/manubot-ai-editor](https://github.com/greenelab/manubot-ai-editor)) and a GitHub Actions workflow integrated with Manubot.
-To run the workflow, the user must specify the branch that will be revised, select the files/sections of the manuscript (optional), specify the language model to use (`text-davinci-003` by default), and provide the output branch name.
+To run the workflow, the user must specify the branch that will be revised, select the files/sections of the manuscript (optional), specify the language model to use (`text-davinci-003` by default), an optional custom prompt (section-specific prompts are used by default), and provide the output branch name.
 For more advanced users, it is also possible to change most of the tool's behavior or the language model parameters.